groupvine/gv-doc/notices/V20-Upgrade-FAQ.md

 on the <img src="/docimages/transparent-gear-icon.png" height="22"> **Site Customizations** page is set up by the Account Administrator.

 When members visit their Profile, they themselves can set values to the attributes or join the lists and sub-groups that appear on their Profile.
 Since members can now set and join, the Profile replaces an account's customized application page.
 Contact us if you would like help setting this up!

+<span id="v20-upgrade-FAQ-basics-mem-embedsignup"></span>
+### New!
+Embedded new member sign-up to add to your own website

+We have provided HTML code to add to your website so visitors can subscribe to emails from your web pages.
+This code can be reached by clicking to display the code at the bottom of the **Membership**'s **Add New Member** page.

 <span id="v20-upgrade-FAQ-basics-mem-shareemails"></span>
 ### Shared email addresses between GroupVine20 users is no longer allowed